michael-womack/michael-womack/README.md

 ## Hi there 👋
-💻 Software Engineering Student | Data Science & Data-Driven Apps
+💻 B.S.
+Computer Science in progress | Data Science & Data-Driven Apps
 📊 Building desktop tools with tkinter, pandas, and matplotlib
-🧪 Past experience in biotechnology and pharmaceutical industries
+🧪 Experience in biotechnology and pharmaceutical industries

 <!--